criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 ## Merits and Flaws

 No one is perfect.
 This section helps make sure your Ghostbuster isn’t either.
 Here is a list of merits and flaws that may help you generate something else that may suit your character.
 Consult your GM with any of your ideas or for any other ideas he or she may have.
+I had rules for these but it seems to be missing from my original document.
+I'll have to dig to see if i can find were i wrote the rules.
+You can make up your own or just ignore this section!

 Merits
 Genius [4 pt]

 Hot Shot [2 pt]

 Acute Sense [2 pt]

 Bargain Boy/Girl [4 pt]

 Danger Sense [2 pt]

 Fast Reader [2 pt]

 Guardian Angel [6 pt]

 Huge [2, 4, or 6 pt]

 Power Buffer [2, 4, or 6 pt]

 Unshakeable [3 pt]

 Sexy [2 pt]

 Flaws
 Ignorant [2 pt]

 Old Injury [2 pt]

 Addiction [2, 4, or 6 pt]

 Blind [5 pt]

 Color Blind [2 pt]

 Criminal Record [2 pt]

 Deaf [3 pt]

 Dogged by Fringe Media [3 pt]

 Nightmares [2 pt]

 Shaky Hands [3 pt]

 Slow Learner [3 pt]

 ## Combat
 As with any game, not everything can be solved in a peaceful matter; this is especially true when hunting ghosts.
 It is only natural that a person and/or supernatural being would lash out when threatened verbally or physically.
 Combat takes place whenever the character experiences an aggressive action or initiates an aggressive action.
 Combat falls into the following sequence.